g-eoj/cragents/README.md

 ## How

-`cragents` provides tools for `pydantic-ai` [agents](https://ai.pydantic.dev/agents/) that will limit the number of paragraphs and the number of sentences per paragraph in reasoning output.
+`cragents` provides a utility to constrain `pydantic-ai` [agents](https://ai.pydantic.dev/agents/).
+It will limit the number of paragraphs and the number of sentences per paragraph in reasoning output.
 The limits are configurable.

 ```py